 If you prefer to learn from a video tutorial, click here or scroll to the bottom of this page to watch an embedded version of the video.

-Even though we always hold the yarn in the left hand when we use the Russian knitting style, in this tutorial, I will also show you how you can make this neater ribbing if you usually hold the yarn in your right hand.
+Even though we always hold the yarn in the left hand when we use the Eastern knitting style, in this tutorial, I will also show you how you can make this neater ribbing if you usually hold the yarn in your right hand.

 STEP 1 – KNIT STITCH